-Repeated Deformation along Lake Rufus Woods, WA
+Repeated Soft Sediment Deformation - Lake Rufus Woods, WA

 Geology exposed in shoreline bluffs along this remote reach of the Columbia River has received little attention over the past century, despite the miles of exposure and fairly easy access.
 Evidence of repeated Missoula flooding appears as sandy, deformed intervals sandwiched between flat-lying clay-silt varves of Glacial Lake Columbia, the "Nespelem Silt" of Pardee (1918).
 Deformed zones up to several meters thick resemble deformed zones in the Sanpoil Valley, Hawk Creek, Wilmont Creek, and Upper Columbia.
 Loading and mass wasting deformation is also common in the section.
 The Okanogan Lobe overrode the area.
 Till uplands above the canyon are littered with huge haystack boulders of basalt.
 The Columbia River Basalt onlaps older granitic rocks here.